bilocq/SymbolNet/README.md

 * Some other visualization tools, in symbolnet_utils/visualize.py

+More detailed explanations can be found as comments within the scripts contained in this repo.

 ### How to run this code
 Create a Python virtual environment and install the requirements file (pip install -r requirements.txt).
 I've tested this code with Python 3.8.